ankesh007/ICPC-Tutorials-slides/README.md

 I will try adding more stuffs and keep this updated.
 Also I have added a 'link' file to add good links.
 Feel free to share and contribute.

+I am also linking codebook we used in ICPC.
+There are many available online.
+[Click](https://github.com/ankesh007/Tested-Codes-for-Codebook)

 PS: `not_covered` is named so because I didn't touch upon them in my talk.